Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt's lovely.

-Speaker AYeah, I agree, Poppy.
+Speaker AYeah, I agree.

 Speaker ASir Pallington was quite special, wasn't it?

-Speaker AA big part of why we should give money to it?
+Speaker AWhy do you think RNLI is such a big part of why we should give money to it?

-Speaker AThere's a lot of volunteers in.
+Speaker AThere's a lot of volunteers in the organization.

-Speaker ASo we get good training and we get good kit, which makes us.
+Speaker ASo we get good training and we get good kit which makes us.

-Speaker AAllows us to stay safe when we go out to sea and our families know that, you know, we're going to come back to them at the end of the day of tricky shouts and things like that.
+Speaker AAnd our families know that you know we're going to come back to them at the end of tricky shouts and things like that.

 Speaker AHave you got anything in the future that you're.